highcharts/node-export-server/README.md

     - `maxRequests` - The maximum amount of requests before rate limiting kicks in.
     - `window` - The time window in minutes for rate limiting.
 Example: setting `window` to `1` and `max` to `30` will allow a maximum of 30 requests within one minute.
     - `delay` - The amount to delay each successive request before hitting the max.
-    - `trustProxy` - Set this to true if behind a load balancer
+    - `trustProxy` - Set this to true if behind a load balancer.
     - `skipKey`/`skipToken` - key/token pair that allows bypassing the rate limiter.
 On requests, these should be sent as such: `?key=<key>&access_token=<token>`.

 - `initPool(options)`: Init the pool of Puppeteer browser's pages - must be done prior to exporting.
 The `options` is an object that contains all options with, among others, the `pool` section which is required to successfuly init the pool:
   - `initialWorkers` (default 4) - Initial worker process count.